l-kanth-Reddy/marvels-of-butterfly-species/Project files/readme.md

 project files are here
-the data set data is reduced due to storage contstraints. we can use the code for other data-sets.
+the data set model is reduced due to storage contstraints. we can use the code for other data-sets.